 Selection of legislation, case law, and related documents

-The course is a master course in Food law for primarily aimed at non-law students, but it is also relevant to students with previous experience in law.
+The course is a master course in Food law primarily aimed at non-law students, but it is also relevant to students with previous experience in law.
 The course is open to all who have an interest in the subject.

-- prerecorded and live lectures and guest lectures;
+- lectures and guest lectures;

 - tutorials/group discussions.

 Students prepare for lectures, study the sources, apply the theory to cases, discuss the cases in tutorials and perform an independent analysis.
-Students are expected to participate actively in online discussions, groupwork and exercises during the course.
+Students are expected to participate actively in discussions, groupwork and exercises during the course.